1. Never force a trade.

 6. Learn the language of money.
 Have a rich person’s vocabulary, not a poor person’s vocabulary.

 7. Life is a team sport, choose your team carefully.
-Tap the resources of different experts who know you.
+Tap the knowledge and resources of different experts who know you.

 8. Since money is becoming worth-less and less, learn to print your own.
 Your money has to grow faster than inflation.